coding01000/fine_grained_mts_new/readme.md

 # Note

-Whether this project is offline or real-time replay, the master node must be accessible, because the schema information of the table needs to be obtained from the master node.
+Whether this project is applied to offline replay or real-time replay, the master node must be accessible, because the schema information of the table needs to be obtained from the master node.